byangar/employee-control-backend/README.md

 # Employee Control App
-The Employee Control Application is a full-stack solution for managing employee information.
-It is built using Spring Boot for the backend and React for the frontend.
+The Employee Control Application is a solution for managing employee information.
+It is built using Spring Boot for the backend.
 The application provides functionality to create, read, update and delete (CRUD) employee records.

 Technologies used:

-Frontend: React

 Backend: Spring Boot